karrioapi/karrio-dashboard/docs/developer-guides/heroku.md

 # Heroku

+!!! caution
+    **This documentation is a for legacy version of the purplship-server (up to 2021.7).**

+    **Please visit [purplship.com/docs](https://purplship.com/docs) for the latest documentation.**

 ## purplship Deployment

 To deploy purplship to Heroku, create a new Heroku app and configure your [purplship-heroku](https://github.com/purplship/purplship-heroku) git repository with Heroku app using: